Nick-Lemy/country-guide/README.md

-# Country Guide Node.js Application
+# Country Guide

-The Country Guide application provides detailed information about countries, including data on various cities.
+The Country Guide application provides detailed information about countries.

 ## Setup
 This README will show you the steps to use this app and the challenges faced.
 It also includes the credentials of the APIs used.